 - “Solidarity Walk” in Cerritos, CA on June 19, 2021

 - “Cerritos Residents Against Asian Hate Crimes” in Cerritos, CA on June 26, 2021

-March 2021: Sandy and Adrian were on the organizing team for the “Stand Up to Hate: Know Your Rights & Community Forum” in partnership with the City of Los Angeles, PABA, the Los Angeles Police Department, and the City of Los Angeles Commission for Civil and Human Rights.
+March 2021: Sandy was on the organizing team for the “Stand Up to Hate: Know Your Rights & Community Forum” in partnership with the City of Los Angeles, PABA, the Los Angeles Police Department, and the City of Los Angeles Commission for Civil and Human Rights.
 This is a monthly program designed to educate the community on identifying anti-Asian hate incidents/hate crimes, victim’s rights, law enforcement reporting, and resources for victims.

 June 3, 2021: Sandy was a panelist for the California Employment Lawyers Association and The Foundation for Advocacy, Inclusion, and Resources.
 Sandy discussed anti-Asian hate, overcoming racism and hate, and identifying anti-Asian hate incidents/hate crimes.